 One sho is a volume unit in Japan, equal to 10 go, which means that it's 1.804L = 1800ml.
 It's roughly the same volume as a 2L PET bottle.
 In Japan sake is still sold in 1.8L bottles called one sho bottle (isshoubin) in Japanese.

-You can get you very own logo or design branded the masu cups.
+You can get you very own logo or design branded on the masu cups.